-ne MOBILE UNIT shall have the following identification information on the VEHICLE:
+The MOBILE UNIT shall have the following identification information on the VEHICLE:

-- (A) The name and MOBILE UNIT number shall be clearly visible on at least the back, and the left and right- - (B) If the MOBILE UNIT design PERMITs, this information shall also be indicated on the front of the MOBILE UNIT. - (C) The lettering shall be in colors that contrast with the paint color of the MOBILE UNIT and be at least 3 high" and 1⁄2" wide on the back, and left and right sides of the MOBILE UNIT. - (D) The business name, and a unique VEHICLE number assigned by the MOBILE FOOD vendor, shall be on each MOBILE UNIT under the same business name.
-No other MOBILE UNIT within the responsible PERSON's control may have the same identification number as any other MOBILE UNIT. - (A)(B) No MOBILE UNIT owned by another MOBILE FOOD vendor may have the same business name andidentification number chosen by any other MOBILE FOOD vendor.
-A MOBILE FOOD vendor, found to havedeceptively marked MOBILE UNITS, shall be subject to denial or possible operate, pending permit revocation by the HEALTH AUTHORITY of its health PERMIT.
+- (A) The name and MOBILE UNIT number shall be clearly visible on at least the back, and the left and right sides, of the MOBILE UNIT. - (B) If the MOBILE UNIT design PERMITS, this information shall also be indicated on the front of the MOBILE UNIT- - (C) The lettering shall be in colors that contrast with the paint color of the MOBILE UNIT and be at least 3" high and 1⁄2" wide on the back, and left and right sides of the MOBILE UNIT. - (D) The business name, and a unique VEHICLE number assigned by the MOBILE FOOD vendor, shall be on each MOBILE UNIT under the same business name.
+No other MOBILE UNIT within the responsible PERSON'S control may have the same identification number as any other MOBILE UNIT. - (E) No MOBILE UNIT owned by another MOBILE FOOD vendor may have the same business name and identification number chosen by any other MOBILE FOOD vendor.
+A MOBILE FOOD vendor, found to have deceptively marked MOBILE UNITS, shall be subject to denial or possible revocation by the HEALTH AUTHORITY of its health PERMIT.

-10 701.12 VEHICLE License Plate
+10-701.12 VEHICLE License Plate